-Jon Rahm What's In The Bag - Open De Espana 2018
+Jon Rahm What's In The Bag - Open Championship 2018

 The win in Dubai was his second Rolex Series win following his six-shot victory at the Irish Open at Portstewart Golf Club earlier in the year.

-The Spaniard had a stellar 2017 after winning the Farmers Insurance Open at Torrey Pines – in total he has five wins in less than two years as a pro.
+The Spaniard had a stellar 2017 after winning the Farmers Insurance Open at Torrey Pines – in total he has five wins after two years as a pro.

 Let’s take a look at his equipment…